 I have known Tom Ford since he moved to New York and wanted to be an actor.
 We both had shags.
 We even shagged each other.
 But that is for another time and another memoir.

 I have always had a sweet spot in my heart for Tom because when I see him I also am able to see there on the horizon of our lives that moment when we, so innocent in our longing, each, yes, longed to find our artistic selves in the lay of the land there before us which was lit by so much hope.
 That was before he could look at the sun rising on our lives and not cringe because the crimson there was just a shade off and would look better if the hue with which it was paired there on the horizon was somehow a deeper aubergine, even though the very sound of the word – Oh-Bore-Gene– sounded a bit vulgar to him because part of his genius as a designer is that he can give color a kind of voice.
 Don’t get me wrong.
 Tom Ford loves turning vulgarity on its your-roots-are-showing head.
-Indeed, his signature style to me is a transcendent vulgarity that his keen eye re-conjures into an artfully curated style that has the essence of vulgarity as one of its elements.
+Indeed, his signature to me is a transcendent vulgarity that his keen eye re-conjures into an artfully curated style that has the essence of vulgarity as one of the elemental mysteries of its allure.
 It is as if Audrey Hepburn arrived for tea smelling of Anna Magnani’s musk after a week with her on the Riviera.
 Something like that.
 Ford even reportedly said once that he hoped his fragrance Black Orchid smelled “like a man’s crotch.”
 Add that to the curation of his aesthetic.

 Tom asked that I interview him for this cover story in The Advocate back in 2009 when he made his brilliant directorial debut with the screen adaptation of Christopher Isherwood’s A Single Man.
 We met at his former store on Madison Avenue.
 I had showered that morning so I arrived smelling of my own musk, its base notes a freshly scrubbed crotch and memories redolent of our shared youth in which crotches were shared, ours as well as others, and a throbbing of color there on that early horizon that matched the throb of longing we had for our lives to unfold.
+Too vulgar?
+Maybe just too purple, the color that sneaks into my writing from time to time that Tom, no doubt would, after studying it from every possible angle with his keenly honed acumen, decide to go instead with an instinctual choice and not jettison it entirely but instead leave just enough of it around a verb or two to entice and appall and appeal.

 “I don’t think of myself as gay.
 That doesn’t mean that I’m not gay.
 I just don’t define myself by my sexuality,” says Tom Ford with no sense of irony in his voice.
 This is a man who built a fashion empire at Gucci and then as the heir to Yves Saint Laurent and now with his own Tom Ford line of menswear and accesories by defining whole collections and marketing campaigns around his highly honed sense of the needs of others to define themselves as sexual beings.
 “The gay aspect of A Single Man certainly wasn’t what drew me to make a film of the Christopher Isherwood book.
 It was its human aspect, that unifying quality,” he continues, segueing into a discussion of his remarkable directoral debut.
 The film opens in limited release on December 11th.
 “If you said name ten things that define me, being gay wouldn’t make the list.
 I think Christopher Isherwood was like that too.
 There are many gay characters in his works because his work is so autobiographical but their gayness isn’t the focus.
 The one thing I liked about Isherwood’s work – especially when I was younger and grappling with my sexuality – is that there was no issue about it in his writing.
 That was quite a modern concept back during the time when he was writing.
 Quite honestly, I just don’t think about my sexuality.
 Do you?
 But maybe this has to do with you and I being a part of the first generation to benefit from all the struggles of the gay men and lesbians that came before us.”